Logansport Community School Corporation COVID-19 Mask Update

 3. The school will have masks available at the school’s main office.

-The mask mandate will be in effect beginning September 7, 2021, and continue through September 30, 2021.
+The mask mandate will be in effect beginning September 7, 2021, and remain in effect until it can safely be removed.
 The corporation will continue to track the number of quarantines/isolations and after September 30, reevaluate the need for a mask mandate.

 Information on Quarantine / Isolation